-Migrating data hardly ever comes without headaches and the odd “oh shit” moments, but after getting the hang of it, you realize a great level of control.
+Migrating data hardly ever comes without headaches and the odd “oh shit” moment, but after getting the hang of it, you realize a great level of control.

 Postgres comes with two utilities that make it simple to extract a database and restore it to another destination, with flexible options to select which parts of the data you want restored: